Richardaeld/Eldridge_Music/TESTING.md

 ---

 #### User Story
-+ As a returning user I would like to recover my forgotten passord.
++ As a returning user I would like to recover my forgotten password.

 #### Expectation(s):
 + A user can recover/change their current password.